Who gets rosacea?

 - Fair-skinned, and often have blonde hair and blue eyes.

 - Likely to have someone in their family tree with rosacea or severe acne.

 - Likely to have had lots of acne — or acne cysts and/or nodules.

 Women are a bit more likely than men to get rosacea.
 Women, however, are not as likely as men to get severe rosacea.

-While some people are more likely to get rosacea, anyone can get this skin disease.
+Some people are more likely to get rosacea, but anyone can get this skin disease.
 People of all colors get rosacea.
 Children get rosacea.

 What causes rosacea?

 Scientists are still trying to find out what causes rosacea.
 By studying rosacea, scientists have found some important clues: